-NO2 is a highly poisonous gas with chemical name Nitrogen dioxide.
+NO2 is a highly poisonous gas with the chemical name Nitrogen dioxide.

 It is also called Nitrogen (IV) oxide or Deutoxide of nitrogen.
-It is one of the major atmospheric pollutants that absorb UV light and stops to reach it to the earth’s surface.
+It is one of the major atmospheric pollutants that absorb UV light and stops to reach the earth’s surface.

 Nitrogen (IV) oxide is a yellowish-brown liquid in its compressed form or reddish-brown gas.
-Its vapors are heavier when compared to air.
+Its vapours are heavier when compared to air.